I climbed the mountain not to reach the top, but to cross over,

 clutching a soggy bracelet of sincere hopes faded in chlorine and concessions.

-I don’t feel like swimming any more.
+I don’t feel like climbing, or swimming any more.

 Maybe I want to write-

 and to go nowhere that I am not already.